tianrengao/SqueezeWave/README.md

 ## SqueezeWave: High-Quality Efficient Neural Audio Synthesis
-We proposed a new model called SqueezeWave which achieves more than 25X speed up than WaveGlow without lossing performance.
+We proposed a new model called SqueezeWave which achieves more than 25X speed up than SqueezeWave without lossing performance.
 This is the implememtation of SqueezeWave.  (modified 12/30/2019)

 The paper of SqueezeWave is here: TODO